 OverviewThe Massanutten Mountains form a series of ridges and narrow valleys towards the southern end of the range.
 From east to west, the ridges are called First Mountain, Second Mountain, Third Mountain, and Fourth Mountain.
 Grubbs Knob ranks as the second highest point in the Massanutten Mountains; it is located on the Fourth Mountain ridge between Fridley Gap and Lairds Knob.
+It is also the highest publicly accessible point in the range.

 Although the views from on and near the summit of Grubbs Knob are limited, there is an overlook about 0.4 miles south of the summit with great views of the Shenandoah Valley to the west.
 The first 0.4 miles of the hike are along a beautiful mountain stream.
 The elevation gain to the summit is nearly 1,600 feet, and there is a faint trail that leads beyond the summit and may go as far as Lairds Knob.